 Unlike THC, CBD didn’t hinder psychological functions/ motor skills, nor did it change the BP, the temperature of the body, or the heartbeat rate.

-Amazingly, even the THC can’t lead to physical addiction.
-According to the scientist, 91% of cannabis users will never get addicted to THC.
-The remaining percentage will form negative habits which may lead to some form of abuse.
+Amazingly, even THC can’t lead to physical addiction.
+According to scientists, 91% of cannabis users will never get addicted to THC.
+The remaining percentage will form negative habits, which may lead to some form of abuse.

 Yes, anything in excess is harmful to health, just like sugar is sweet, but too much consumption of sugar can make you go obese and get you some severe disease called diabetes.